RESOURCES

 If your child is already enrolled at the centre and transitioning into a Kindergarten room, it’s just as important to support your child with these transitions and follow the advice of the room leaders when your child is going through this change.
 Communicate with your child so they feel more at ease with this change, and ensure you have all the necessary things to set them up for success.

-3. Practice reading and writing with your children
+3. Practice Reading and Writing with Your Children

-If you haven’t already, get in the habit of reading every day with your child.
+If you haven’t already, get in the habit of encouraging reading with your child.
 Read aloud to them and get them to read back to you, even if they’re just interpreting some of the pictures in the book.
 A trip to the local library to borrow books can also be a fun family outing and allows them to pick from a big selection of books, without having to buy something new all the time.

 Practicing their writing and letter recognition is also beneficial in helping them prepare for Kindergarten.
 Have your child practice writing their name and things they like such as their favourite colour, animal, or food.
 Their writing doesn’t need to be perfect, but regular practice will help them feel more confident with their learning before they transition into Kindergarten.

-4. Encourage independence
+4. Encourage Independence

 Children who can care for themselves and their things will feel more confident at Kindergarten, and there are many simple ways you can support their independence as a parent.
 Encourage your child to practice personal hygiene by using the bathroom on their own and washing their hands.
 Have them to practice dressing themselves and putting on their jacket, socks, and shoes, as well as packing and unpacking their own backpack.